Benign Flame: Saga of Love - 9

 While the idea induced curiosity in her, Roopa tried to apply her mind to it, ‘Why, they seem to be making use of his nuptial bed for their illicit sex.
 Who knows, her man might be ignoring her whoring though privy to her peccadilloes.
 Maybe, that’s the compromise Tara was hinting at.’

 ‘But how to go about with Tara?’ she thought at length.
-‘Well, she is refreshingly intelligent and ineffably attractive and I have come to enjoy company, have I not?
-What sense does it make to forsake the pleasure of her friendship when I’m steadfast in my resolve?
+‘Well, she is refreshingly intelligent and ineffably attractive and what’s more I have come to enjoy her company, haven’t I?
+Then what sense does it make to forsake the pleasure of her friendship when I’m steadfast in my resolve?
 But, can I avoid the peril that Tara poses?
-Why not I take it as a challenge for the true test of fidelity is coming up trumps in the face of temptation by a seducer, let my craving is for romancing with that elusive he-man of my dreams and not to lust as the mistress of some moneyed.
+Why not I take it as a challenge for the true test of fidelity is coming up trumps in the face of temptation by a seducer, as my craving is for romancing with that elusive he-man of my dreams and not to lust as the mistress of some moneyed.
 That’s for sure.’

 Aided by her resolve to bury the past, Roopa soon enough got over that nightmarish experience.

 That afternoon, Roopa was daydreaming about Sandhya’s amour, when Tara came calling evoking mixed feelings in her - while her presence irked Roopa for its association with her humiliation, her persona tickled her own visualization of lesbianism with her.

 “Ravi is all praise for you,” said Tara at length, with an eye for Roopa’s reaction.

 “Well,” said Roopa.